 An introduction to transcendental meditation in Grade 7 (!), a book that came into my life called "the finding of the third eye" by Vera Stanley Alder and an inspired Phys Ed teacher, who offered Yoga for a semester in grade eleven all conspired to help develop a practice which became part of a private ritual.
 But it is a constant journey.
 It combines an insatiable quest for information on the Dao, sacred geometry, life experiences of being a mother, of injuries born of the compression that life brings with it, of the constant feedback of a community of yogis I have grown to love and respect deeply.

-In my classes, there's usually a dash of humour, creative sequencing and typically a few drops of sweat.
-My students are given permission to play in the poses, to keep it accessible.
-Adapting to moods, bodies, abilities, I try to guide with the kind of inspiration that is current and applicable to our modern day lives.
-To coax, tease and tickle until you to feel, and breath and find freedom.
-Of your body, mind, your spirit.
+In my classes, there's usually humour, creative sequencing and typically a few drops of sweat.
+My students are invited to use the design of the pose as an archetype, but to keep it accessible.
+Adapting to bodies and abilities, I try to guide with the kind of inspiration that is current, applicable and cracks a smile.
+Until you to feel, and breath and find freedom.
+In body, mind and spirit.

 Join me for a class here: